 Participate in sensory friendly activities at the Walker Art Center on the second Sunday of each month.

-In April, explore the exhibitions Kahlil Robert Irving: Archaeology of the Present, Paul Chan: Breathers, Make Sense of This: Visitors Respond to the Walker’s Collection, and Five Ways In: Themes from the Collection.
+In October, explore the exhibitions Allan Sekula: Fish Story, Among Friends: The Generosity of Judy and Ken Dayton, Make Sense of This: Visitors Respond to the Walker’s Collection, and Five Ways In: Themes from the Collection.

 Sensory Friendly Sunday, held on the second Sunday of each month, is a free event for kids, teens, and adults with sensory processing differences, autism spectrum disorder, or developmental disabilities.

 From 8 am to 11 am on the second Sunday of the month, the galleries will be closed to the general public, allowing visitors to enjoy the museum in a calm environment with accommodations such as quiet spaces, fidgets, and sunglasses available.

 Admission is free.
 Walk-ins are welcome, but reservations are encouraged.

 Experience current Walker exhibitions, create your own artwork, or watch a short, family friendly film.